ghoulmann/fair-2015/source/chelsea-suite.rst

 Proposed Software Suite
 ============================

-In addition to stock Lubuntu applications, we propose the following instructional/assistive applications and productivity tools.
-It takes into account our student population and the specialized needs of students in the computing program.
+In addition to stock Lubuntu applications, we propose and have included the following instructional/assistive applications and productivity tools.

+This list takes into account our student population and the specialized needs of students in the computing program.

 Educational
 ============